Heathrow Terminal 4 tube station: Current routing

 Terminal 4 is located on the clockwise loop on the left.
 Access to Terminal 4 from the other terminals via the free travel area requires a change at Hatton Cross.

 Heathrow Terminal 4 tube station is located on a unidirectional clockwise loop that branches off after Hatton Cross westbound, and rejoins the Heathrow branch eastbound to the west of Heathrow Terminals 2 & 3.

 Since the opening of Heathrow Terminal 5 station, alternate Heathrow branch trains run via the Terminal 4 loop, with the other alternate trains run directly to Heathrow Terminals 2 & 3, and Heathrow Terminal 5.

 Until 2012, free transfer was not possible between terminals, in contrast to the Heathrow Express.
 In January 2012, free travel was introduced for Oyster card holders between the three Heathrow stations.
 But to travel from Heathrow Terminals 2 & 3 or Terminal 5 to Terminal 4 one must change trains at Hatton Cross.
 This journey is free with Hatton Cross itself being part of the free travel zone.

 On 9 May 2020, Heathrow Terminal 4 station closed temporarily until 14 June 2022, due to the closure of the airport's Terminal 4 during the COVID-19 pandemic in London.

 On 14 June 2022, this station reopened for passenger service.

 Connections

-Two London Buses routes serve the station: 482 and 490.
+London Buses routes serve the station.